Fundamentals of Sound

 As noted previously, harmonic complex signals are perceived as a unit rather than a set of multiple pure tones.
 However, the individual harmonics can be heard if we draw attention to them by removing them and re-introducing them (Houtsma et al.,1987).

-The throat singers of Tuva (peoples of Tibet and the Siberian grasslands) exploit this phenomenon to create musical passages where one singer appears to produce two pitches simultaneously: one acting as a fixed drone and one performing a sort of melody.
+Tuva throat singers (peoples of Tibet and the Siberian grasslands) exploit this phenomenon to create musical passages where one singer appears to produce two pitches simultaneously: one acting as a fixed drone and one performing a sort of melody.
 These passages are created:

 a) from the single fundamental frequency produced, acting as a background drone, and